|Index to this page|

-Of the approximately 800 genes on the X chromosome, it turns out that about 50 of them continue to be expressed not only from the active X but from the Barr body as well.
-Just how women manage this is still under investigation.
+Of the approximately 800 genes on the X chromosome, it turns out that 15–25% of them continue to be expressed from the Barr body.
+How these genes escape inactivation remains to be discovered.

 Although the male fruit fly, Drosophila melanogaster, is X-Y, the Y chromosome does not dictate its maleness but rather the absence of a second X. Furthermore, instead of females shutting down one X to balance the single X of the males — as we do — male flies double the output of their single X relative to that of females.

 In birds, moths, schistosomes, and some lizards, the male has two of the same chromosome (designated ZZ), whereas the female has "heterogametic" chromosomes (designated Z and W).
 In chickens, a single gene on the Z chromosome (designated DMRT1), when present in a double dose (ZZ), produces males while the presence of only one copy of the gene produces females (ZW).

 The choice is usually determined by the temperature at which early embryonic development takes place.